314a/rr-rstudio-git/README.md

 ![**Figure 6:** RStudio: Commit window](figures/RStudio-commit.png)

 **3. Push to the remote repository:** To push the changes to the remote GitHub repository press the _Push_ button on the upper right corner of the commit window.
-You will be prompted to enter the username and password of your GitHub account, enter them and check on the GitHub page if the changes got pushed to your online repository on GitHub.
+You will be prompted to enter the username and password of your GitHub account.
+Enter them and check on the GitHub page if the changes got pushed to your online repository on GitHub.

 Now that you successfully pushed your first edits to a remote repository, repeat the above steps with a further file or R script that you create and edit, such as for instance the one below.